godsonj64/godsonj64/README.md

 I believe deeper level of personality can be decoded through its imagination.
 Imagination unleash creativity.

-I am in search of co-founders who are talented developers to join abroad to build the platform.

 I would like to discuss more about the opportunity